gggeek/phpxmlrpc-extras/README.md

 =================

 ## DESCRIPTION
-  A collection of extensions, addons and other stuff that might be of use for development of xml-rpc (and jsonrpc, soap) based applications
+  A collection of extensions, addons and other stuff that might be of use for development of xml-rpc (and json-rpc) based applications

 ## REQUIREMENTS